ghalebb/News_Generator/README.md

-# News Collector Django Project
+# News Generator Django Project

 ## Project Description

-News Collector is a Django-based web application designed to aggregate news from various sources using NewsAPI, next to each article there is a sentiment score positive and negative
+News Generator is a Django-based web application designed to aggregate news from various sources using NewsAPI, next to each article there is a sentiment score positive and negative

 ## Prerequisites